Table of Contents

 If the condition is controlled from early on, it can have a favorable prognosis.
 Complications, such as acute myocardial infarction, coronary artery bypass grafting and cardiac death, typically occur early on after the onset of angina.
 Patients who have coronary spasm in multiple arteries are prone to having fatal arrhythmias.

 Survival rates for vasospastic angina are over 90% at 5 and 10 years.
 Individuals, who do not have co-existing coronary artery stenosis, generally have a more benign prognosis and better survival, than those who do have severely diseased arteries and coronary artery vasospasm.

 The answers are below the references.

-1. A young boy of 18 years visits A&E department with severe chest pain radiating to the back.
-On ECG ST-elevation is seen but his cardiac enzymes are normal.
-The anxious parents insisted on coronary artery catheterization which reveals normal study.
+1. A young boy of 18 years visits the A&E department with severe chest pain radiating to the back.
+On the ECG, ST-elevation is seen, but his cardiac enzymes are normal.
+The anxious parents insisted on coronary artery catheterization which reveals a normal study.
 What is your most probable diagnosis?